rsk22/Arduino-TouchScreen-Strings/README.md

 improve this code.
 If you have any suggestions for improvement or would like to make improvements yourself, please let me know.

-Current planned upgrades are:
-1. Add rotation methods to Polygon class.
-2. Update move methods so that the movement appears more smoother.
-3. Add ellipse class.
-4. Add fill methods to all geometric classes (Polygon, Triangle, etc.).